klukvenka/Hypermedia-Applications-Project/components/README.md

 We then loop over the crumbs parameter for each split of '/' and the link is generated based on the index of the crumb.

 For instance, for page Products/ProductInfo?name=Product1, the crumbs will be 'Products' and 'ProductInfo'.
-The breadcrumbs however will display 'Products /' only.
-This is because, 'ProductInfo' is not an actual page and the only page required to traverse is 'Products'.
+The breadcrumbs however will display 'Products / Product1' only.
+This is because, 'ProductInfo' is not an actual page.

-We are avoiding displaying the exact product name in breadcrumb to avoid repetition since name of product will be already displayed on current page and user need not thave to traverse back.
 ```

 - **Chat.vue:**